LeonLow97-Sandbox/javascript-data-structures-and-algorithms/07-sorting-algorithms/README.md

 ## Selection Sort

 - Similar to bubble sort, but instead of first placing large valeus into sorted position, it places small values into sorted position.
+- Does not perform well on data that is nearly sorted.

 ```js
 /*